google/knative-gcp/docs/examples/cloudstoragesource/README.md

 Verify that the published message was sent by looking at the logs of the service that this Storage notification sinks to.

-1. To ensure the downstream pods to get started and receive our event, wait 60 seconds.

-   You can check the status of the downstream pods with:
+1. You can check the status of the downstream pods with:

      ```shell
      kubectl get pods --selector app=event-display